-Air core and ferrite core transformers generally are used for high frequency applications and consist of windings on an insulating shell which is hollow (air) or constructed of ferrite.
+Air core and ferrite core transformers generally are used for high-frequency applications and consist of windings on an insulating shell that is hollow (air) or constructed of ferrite.

 This construction provides an easy path for the magnetic flux and increases the amount of coupling between the windings.